Jorgelina-Etchevest/student-performance-analytics-r/README.md

 ## Descriptive Statistics

+The project computes descriptive statistical measures including:

 - Frequency distributions
 - Measures of central tendency
 - Measures of dispersion
 - Quartiles

+---

 ## Probability Models

+Three probability distributions are implemented:

 - Binomial Distribution
 - Poisson Distribution
 - Normal Distribution

+These models demonstrate practical applications of inferential statistics for educational data.

+---

 ## Sampling Analysis

-- Simple Random Sampling
+A Simple Random Sampling approach is applied to evaluate how accurately sample statistics estimate population parameters.

+The analysis compares:

+- Population Mean
-- Population vs Sample Comparison
+- Sample Means
-- Sampling Mean Estimation
+- Sampling Variability

+This section illustrates one of the fundamental concepts of statistical inference.

+---

 ## Data Visualization

+The project automatically generates publication-ready figures, including:

 - Histogram
+- Bar Chart
 - Boxplot

-- Bar Chart
+All visualizations are exported automatically to the **images** directory.

 ---

-# Key Results
+# Key Findings

-The statistical analysis identified several relevant findings:
+The statistical analysis provides several relevant insights.

 - Most students dedicate between **9 and 13 hours per week** to studying.
 - Career satisfaction is predominantly classified as **Very Satisfied**.
-- Random samples accurately estimate the population mean.
+- Random sampling produces estimates that closely approximate the population mean.
-- Probability models demonstrate practical applications of inferential statistics.
+- Probability distributions illustrate how uncertainty can be modeled using real educational data.

 ---

 # Generated Reports

-The project automatically exports analytical outputs to the **reports** directory.
+The analytical pipeline automatically exports statistical outputs in CSV format.

-Generated files include:
+Generated reports include:

 - Continuous Frequency Table
 - Career Satisfaction Frequency Table